 The department must complete a Property Management Transaction Form (Missing, Stolen, or Vandalized Equipment) ( PDF 851 KB ) for each item noted as “Stolen” or “Missing” on the Inventory Sheet.
 It is the department's responsibility to notify PMO of the Incident/Case number assigned by the University Police.
 The completed Transaction Form must be forwarded to Property Management Office.

-If there are changes to the semi-annual equipment report, a copy of the report shall be forwarded with any additional documentation to the Property Management Office at Zip 910.
+If there are changes to the department inventory, a copy of the report shall be forwarded with any additional documentation to the Property Management Office at Zip 910.

 6.2.3 Personally-Owned Equipment